Shogun486/FaceDetector_AgePredictor/README.md

 makes use of classifying/labeling the dataset.
 Once the dataset has been labeled, it can be trained to predict.
 The training model used in AgePrediction.ipynb is a logistic regression classifier, which is a supervised meachine learning approach.
 What this means is that the data can clearly be categorized.
-In this case, the data can be separated into 5 age groups: [0 - 20), [20 - 40), [40 - 60), [60 - 80),
+In our case, the data can be separated into 5 age groups: [0 - 20), [20 - 40), [40 - 60), [60 - 80),
 and [80 - 100].

 ### SIFT
 Next, there has to be a way for the model to recognize images and categorize them.
 This is where feature-extraction methods like SIFT come in.
-SIFT basically gathers key features from each image and keeps track of their true labels.
+SIFT basically gathers key features from each image.
+The model will start recognizing patterns.
 Different people with the same age group tend to have similar features, so SIFT is a good place to start.
 SIFT maps keypoints on every image, along with descriptors which spatially describe each keypoint.
 Many image processing systems utilize a